 Is that reasonable?

-So, what's the answer?
+So what's the answer?

-Morgan Housel: A healthy 25-year-old female today can expect to live close to age 100, so if she's planning on retiring at 62, she's planning on spending more than a third of her life in retirement.
+Morgan Housel: A healthy 25-year-old female today can expect to live close to the age of 100, so if she's planning on retiring at 62, she's planning on spending more than a third of her life in retirement.
 Given those types of statistics, is 65 or 62 still a reasonable age to retire or does it need to go up considerably higher?

-Some of us are fortunate to have jobs that are incredibly challenging and rewarding, and I don't want to retire.
+Some of us are fortunate to have jobs that are incredibly challenging and rewarding and I don't want to retire.
 I like what I do.
 This is fun.
 I like going to work.
 I'm not sure I'd be good at retirement.
-For other people, though, particularly those whose work is physical, there's a limit, and I think we need to recognize that in terms of how we determine an appropriate retirement age.
+For other people though, particularly those whose work is physical, there's a limit and I think we need to recognize that in terms of how we determine an appropriate retirement age.

 Typically we recognize younger retirement ages for public safety employees, for police and firefighters.
-Some people may complain that that's because they're so highly esteemed that they get an extra privilege of early retirement; others may say, "You know, I want somebody who's coming to my house to put out the fire to be really fit and to be capable of doing that."
-So we may need to look more broadly about what's an appropriate age, given what somebody's career is, or maybe we need to get better at transitioning people.
-There are a lot of elements to that, but it should be a legitimate subject of debate about what's appropriate, and their having a picture of the true cost of retirement should help get people focused.
+Some people may complain that that's because they're so highly esteemed that they get an extra privilege of early retirement; others may say, You know, I want somebody who's coming to my house to put out the fire to be really fit and to be capable of doing that. so we may need to look more broadly about what's an appropriate age, given what somebody's career is or maybe we need to get better at transitioning people.
+There are a lot of elements to that, but it should be a legitimate subject of debate about what's appropriate, and there having a picture of the true cost of retirement should help get people focused.

 Fool contributor Morgan Housel has no positions in the stocks mentioned above.
 The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.